NoSkhil/editable-dashboard-for-csv-files/README.md

 # editable-dashboard-for-csv-files
-Parse  a csv and store the relevant data in mongoDB.
-Allows for editing,deleting and adding rows to the data within the dashboard.
+- Parse  a csv and store the relevant data in mongoDB.
+- View stored data within a dashboard.
+- Options for editing, deleting and adding rows to the data are available.